Kallang Riverside Park: Old Gas Works By The River

 Kallang Riverside Park is an oft-overlooked riverine park.
 Located where Singapore’s longest river pours into the Kallang Basin, the riverine park is a quiet retreat with most visitors passing through as they make their way to and from the Marina Bay and the Geylang, Kallang area.

-The park’s greenery stretches out along the bank of the river.
+The park’s greenery stretches out along the banks of the Kallang River.
 Tall coconut trees give the waterside park a laidback vibe.

-From the side of the river, there are views of the National Stadium and Merdaka Bridge in the distance.
-You may even be able to spot kayakers in the distance too.
+From the west side of the river, there are views of the National Stadium in the distance.
+You may even be able to spot kayakers and dragon boaters rowing up and down the stretch of water too.

 You can take a walk along barely-there footpaths up to a little viewing platform hemmed in by low hedges.